storyprotocol/SIPs/proposals/00001-sip-process.md

 create any pull request at this stage.
 After thorough discussion and gathering support, it can be converted into a SIP pull request in draft.
 Before this conversion, each idea requires at least one sponsor.
-Sponsors are well-known community members who either benefit from the proposal or have deep expertise in the subject matter.
+Sponsors can be any well-known community members who either benefit from the proposal or have deep expertise in the subject matter.

 When an idea has received sufficient feedback and is ready to move into a draft, it can be converted into a SIP draft pull request.
 Opening up PRs